 My husband is a spontaneous man.
 We often take mini-vaca trips on just a few days' notice.

-Spontaneity at it's best.
+Spontaneity at its best.
 Very little planning and always an adventure.

-Here are 4 common lies about budgeting
+Here are 4 common lies about money management

-Budgeting may mean you need to make some lifestyle changes but those changes may only need to be temporary.
+Getting started may mean you need to make some lifestyle changes but those changes may only need to be temporary.
 Or, you may find that over time making coffee at home is just as good as a daily Starbucks and your daily stop turns into an occasional treat instead.